How to Create a Website

 If you're creating a Google Business one page website the sections Home, About, Services and Contact should be enough, you need the website to convey the maximum amount of information as briefly as possible.

-If you provide more than one service, think about creating individual pages or sections for each of them.
+If you provide more than one service, think about creating individual sections for each of them.

 Think about what a user would like to know about your business, or other information that you would like to highlight.
 You will need images on the pages